tekHudson/blog.tekkedout.net/_posts/2016-05-19-letsencrypt-for-heroku-rails-app.markdown

 * Adding the SSL Endpoint changes the CNAME you need to point your custom domain to.
 You’ll need to edit your DNS using the new value listed in your Heroku dashboard for it to work correctly.

 Hopefully this tutorial was of some use to you.
-If your still stuck please feel free to reach out to me via the below communication methods :D
+If your still stuck please feel free to reach out to me via the communication methods listed on this site :D

 Props to the post I originally followed from [Collective Idea](http://collectiveidea.com/blog/archives/2016/01/12/lets-encrypt-with-a-rails-app-on-heroku/).

+Happy Coding!